 The Organization holds a promissory note receivable that is funded by a charitable remainder trust.
 The total amount of the Organization's interest in the promissory note receivable is \$1,088,000.
-Monthly interest-only annuity payments are received with interest earned at 3.75% per annum on the outstanding principal balance.
-Total interest income related to the note for the year ended December 31, 2020, was \$41,650.
+Monthly interest-only annuity payments are received at an interest rate of 5%.
+Total interest income related to the note for the years ended December 31, 2021 and 2020, was \$59,639 and \$41,650, respectively.
 The note matures and the principal is payable to the Organization on December 18, 2030.